antfu/talks/2024-02-29/src/slides.md

 [click] With tools like Nuxt, we could have server-side rendering with Vue to maximize the end-user experience as well as better SEO results.

-[click] Native targeting it also possible via Ionic or NativeScripts, as Jessica just made an awesome showcase.
+[click] Native targeting it also possible via Ionic or NativeScripts.

 [click] And then we have the upcoming Vapor mode, which allows components to opt-in a more performance VNode-less render engine to optimize even further in performance critcal scenarios.
 -->